jstych/zapier-style-guide/Glossary.md

 When talking about Zapier, avoid these:

-- sync (Zapier doesn't truly "sync" data between two apps)
+- Sync (Zapier doesn't truly "sync" data between two apps)
-- export (this implies that Zapier can tap into old data)
+- Export (this implies that Zapier can tap into old data)

 When writing other content, whether or not it's about Zapier itself, avoid these:

-- young, old, elderly, tween, or any other word describing someone's age
+- Young, old, elderly, tween, or any other word describing someone's age
-- crazy, insane, nuts, psycho, or similar words to describe a person
+- Crazy, insane, nuts, psycho, or similar words to describe a person
-- any sort of profanity, even in a direct quote (let's keep it clean)
+- Any sort of profanity, even in a direct quote (let's keep it clean)

 Reference the [Conscious Style Guide](http://consciousstyleguide.com/) or ask your teammates if you're unsure about a specific situation.